jporeilly/DC--Demo/02--DC/install_dc.md

 ```
 kubectl get all
 ```
-Note: make a note of the
+Note: make a note of the ldc-agent

 ---